 Figure 6.
-The PDMP manager has responded to 91% of the DEA subpoenas received in 2018.
-There are nine (9) pending prescriber subpoenas that will be processed before the end of October, bringing the response rate to 100%.
+The PDMP manager has responded to 100% of the DEA subpoenas received in 2018.
+So far in 2019, the PDMP manager has responded to 23 subpoenas and will respond to 3 pending subpoenas before the deadline on March 10th.

-Figure 7 captures the number of delinquent pharmacies through 09/30/2018.
+Figure 7 captures the number of delinquent pharmacies through January 2019.
 Reporting is required daily per AS 17.30.200(b) and 12 AAC 52.865(b).
-The last pharmacy compliance report ran was on 03/15/2018, at which time 76 pharmacies were identified as not meeting the reporting requirement.
-At this time, the reporting frequency was weekly; however, this was increased to daily effective July 1, 2018.

 Figure 7.
 The number of delinquent pharmacies has more than doubled since the last compliance report.
 Pharmacies will be contacted via mail to correct reporting gaps.
+This also includes delinquent prescribers required to be reporting daily.